DC-analysis/dclab/docs/sec_av_feat_plugin.rst

 ===============================
 A plugin feature recipe is defined in a Python script (e.g. `my_dclab_plugin.py`).
 A plugin feature recipe contains a function and an ``info`` dictionary.
-The function calculates the desired feature, and the dictionary defines any extra (meta-)information of the feature.
-Both "method" (the function) and "feature names" must be included in the ``info`` dictionary.
+The function calculates the desired feature and can even calculate several features, while  the dictionary defines any extra (meta-)information of the calculated feature (or features).
+Both, "method" (the function) and "feature names", must be included in the ``info`` dictionary.
 Note that many of the items in the dictionary must be lists!
-Also note that a feature recipe may contain *multiple* features.
+Also note that in case a feature recipe contains *multiple* features, there must be only one function for their calculation and only one ``info`` dictionary.
 Below are three examples of creating and using plugin features.

 .. note::